haerski/mortality/report.md

 We are team Outliers from the Securian Financial Department of Data Science and we think we have the resources, the expertise and the determination to present the management team with a whole new set of information that can help their decision making during a pandemic.
 With Group Life Insurance being an important part of our company and for our clients, there is no doubt that we should look closely at how it is being affected by the recent events.
 For the past few weeks, we have been working on a project that aims to predict Group Life mortality for our clients during a pandemic.

 One might ask how the pandemic is exactly affecting group life insurance.
 As we know, life insurance guarantees payment of death benefits.
 Since the COVID-19 breakout, our clients are experiencing a higher mortality rate then usual, which has resulted in an unprecedented increase in claims.
-Our primary function data scientists is to correctly forecast the mortality risk, and the way to do that is by first tracking the claims performance.
+Our primary function as data scientists is to correctly forecast the mortality risk, and the way to do that is by first tracking the claims performance.
 We classify clients as high-risk and low-risk by using one of the most popular metrics to track claims performance, the Actual-to-Expected ratio (AE).
 Observing the large shift of the proportion of clients that are classified as high-risk from 2019 to 2020, we hypothesize that the pre-pandemic, historical AE of a client is no longer a good predictor of the client’s performance during a pandemic.

 We aim at replacing this historical AE with a predictive one that can help our management and sales team have better insight on the possibility that a client experiences an Adverse mortality event during an outbreak.
 We collect data from the zip codes where the companies are located: poverty percentage, education level, unemployment rate, etc. We then combine this information with some characteristics of the companies such as average age of employees and some pandemic-related resources.
 We then apply several machine learning models, validate the results and build the best possible insight for proper risk-management.

 We provide our management team with two models: one is long-term and the other is short-term.
 Each of these models serve different purposes and bring valuable assets to the company.
 The long-term model can be used at a specific time and uses the information of some clients to predict what can happen to other clients in different zip codes.
 While working on this model, our goal was to minimize the loss of money for Securian that can be caused by long-term adverse mortality event such as a pandemic.
-On one hand, we aime at minimizing the number of clients that were adverse and predicted otherwise.
+On one hand, we aim at minimizing the number of clients that were adverse and predicted otherwise.
 We also wanted to prevent the company from losing clients that will perform well, so we simultaneously focused on minimizing the number of clients that are not adverse and predicted to be so.
 The strength of this model lies in understanding the contributions of different predictors in the performance of the clients.
 The management team can have better insights and clarity regarding how each predictor contributes positively or negatively into the classification.
 It is worthy to note that adding the AE2019 to the list of predictors for this model won’t make any additional improvements.

 As opposed to the long term model, the short term model integrates the time factor and can react to changes during the pandemic.
 Not only can the model predict the future performance of existing clients, it can also do so for potential new clients.